ETS-Android5/Software-Engineering-Project/README.md

 #### System Tests

-To run the system tests... (will finish writing after we set up system tests).
+To run the system tests, right click the file `SystemTests.java` in the folder `src/androidTest/java/comp3350/breadtunes`.
+Then, click "Run SystemTests".